nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 # Appendix - Items to follow up

-## TODO 1: Restart time attestation/remote verification of workload identity agent for integrity and proof of residency on Host
+## OPEN ISSUES 1: Restart time attestation/remote verification of workload identity agent for integrity and proof of residency on Host

 For the workload identity agent restart case, it is not clear how the storage in TPM PCR will be accompished - ideally this should be natively handled in the IMA measurement process with an ability to retrigger on restart on refresh cycles.

-## TODO 2: Location privacy options
+## OPEN ISSUES 2: Location privacy options

-The current approach includes some location privacy options for the geolocation in the host/workload geographic boundary information.
+The current approach includes some location privacy options for the geolocation in the Geolocation Information Cache.
 This may need to be expanded further in the future.

 # Acknowledgments
-{:numbered="false"}

-The authors thank the members of the WIMSE working group and the broader trusted computing and workload identity communities for their feedback and contributions.
-Special thanks to the Trusted Computing Group (TCG), the SPIFFE/SPIRE open-source community, and industry partners for foundational work and ongoing collaboration.